 2 Is there any sector-specific procurement legislation supplementing the general regime?

-The RBPP and the Regulation are the main legal frameworks for public contracts.
+The RBPP, the Dispatch 14/2009 and the Regulation are the main legal frameworks for public contracts.
 However, in some specific economic sectors, specific laws can be approved to safeguard the specific characteristics of those sectors.